liatrio/devops-bootcamp/docs/4/containers-docker.md

 ## Exercise

 1. If you haven't already, create a [Dockerhub](https://hub.docker.com/) account, and create your first two repositories, name them `realworld_backend` and `realworld_frontend`.

+2. Clone two repositories, one frontend [(React/Redux)](https://github.com/gothinkster/react-redux-realworld-example-app) and one backend [(Node/Express)](https://github.com/gothinkster/node-express-realworld-example-app) from the [Real World Repository](https://github.com/gothinkster/react-redux-realworld-example-app).

+3. In the current frontend example app there is an `agent.js` that uses an API_ROOT constant which is used to connect to the backend service.
+By default it is set to the conduit production ready API but we need to change this to be able to connect to where your backend service is running locally.

-2. Using two different `Dockerfiles` build two container images, one frontend [(React/Redux)](https://github.com/gothinkster/react-redux-realworld-example-app) and one backend [(Node/Express)](https://github.com/gothinkster/node-express-realworld-example-app) from the [Real World Repository](https://github.com/gothinkster/react-redux-realworld-example-app).
-Make sure to [tag](https://docs.docker.com/engine/reference/commandline/tag/) the image using semantic versioning.
+4. Using two different `Dockerfiles` build two container images.
+Make sure to [tag](https://docs.docker.com/engine/reference/commandline/tag/) the images using semantic versioning.

 ?> You can tag a Docker image in the same step as the build.

-3. Push both images to your Dockerhub repository.
+5. Push both images to your Dockerhub repository.
-4. Create a `Docker Compose` to be able to connect the frontend and the backend.

-?> The Docker Compose will need to configure the MongoDB instance for the backend
+6. Create a `Docker Compose` to be able to connect the frontend and the backend.
+The Docker Compose will need to configure the MongoDB instance as a service.
+Both the backend service and the MongoDB service will have environment variables which will connect the two together.

+?> The Mongo service environment variables will establish the login information.
+The Express service environment variables will use the login information and service name to form a connection string called MONGODB_URI.
+There also needs to be an environment variable that sets the backend type to production.

-5. Create a `Jenkinsfile` pipeline to automatically build and push your Docker images to your repository.
+7. Create a `Jenkinsfile` pipeline to automatically build and push your Docker images to your repository.
   - It is challenging to run Docker inside of Docker, so using a golden image will likely be easier.
   - You might need to use the `docker login` command in the Jenkinsfile so you can push to your Dockerhub repository.
   - Do not use the Docker Pipeline plugin.